 The Nordic Journal of STEM Education is a scholarly peer-reviewed, open-access journal publishing in the broad field of educational development in Science, Technology, Engineering, and Mathematics (STEM) Higher Education.
 We invite contributions that address pedagogical, educational, and academic developments or studies.
 Nordic perspectives are of particular interest, but papers with wider scopes will be considered on their merits.

 We intend to provide a forum where experience, reflection and scholarly studies can be shared in support of the development of higher education.
 While the focus is primarily Nordic Higher Education in the STEM-fields, contributions addressing issues common to all STEM education will be considered.
-In addition the conference proceedings for the Norwegian bi-annual MNT Konferanse will be published.
-The conference proceedings are not part of the peer reviewed articles of the journal.

 The Nordic Journal of STEM Education will consider papers of 6000 words or less, not including abstract (max 300 words) and references.
 Longer papers may be accepted if warranted by interest and quality of the contribution.
 We intend to publish continuously as papers become accepted for publication, with one Volume per calendar year.